Language and Experience: A Computational Model of Social Learning in Complex Tasks: Discussion

+Our results show that linguistic guidance often speeds and safeguards exploration, but when advice is wrong it can restrict search\,---\,mirroring the ``double-edged sword of pedagogy'' observed in developmental psychology \citep{bonawitz2011double}.
+Humans counter this issue by evaluating testimony against prior causal theories before integrating it \citep{harris2018cognitive, sobel2013knowledge}.
+To match this sophistication, computational models will need meta-cognitive mechanisms to judge the reliability of advice and adjust their exploration accordingly.

 This paper opens several avenues for future work.
 Human-generated messages often include game abstractions, high-level strategies, and planning heuristics that our model currently cannot leverage.
-Extending the framework to interpret and learn from these richer forms of guidance\,---\,\eg through inference of auxiliary reward functions, planning abstractions and strategies\,---\,could unlock enhanced social learning capabilities.
-Beyond passive learning, our model could be further extended to make decisions about who to learn from based on perceived expertise or success\,---\,an capacity known as prestige-based social learning \citep{kendal2018social, schultner2024feature}.
-Finally, one limitation is that our implementation is tailored to the VGDL game space.
-Scaling to more open-ended game spaces will require advances in program synthesis and probabilistic inference over richer state and action spaces.
-Leveraging recent progress in probabilistic programming \citep{cusumano2019gen, lew2023sequential} and direct inference over Python code \citep{tang2024worldcoder} could provide the computational efficiency and expressiveness needed to model more complex, dynamic environments.
+Extending the framework to interpret and learn from these richer forms of guidance\,---\,\eg through inference of auxiliary reward functions, planning abstractions and strategies\,---\,could unlock enhanced social learning capabilities \citep[][e.g., ]{silver2024generalized}.
+It would also be valuable to examine in more detail which linguistic abstractions\,---\,beyond rule and win/loss information\,---\,facilitate robust generational transfer, building on methodologies from prior human iterated-learning studies in VGDL environments \citep{tessler2021learning}.
+Beyond passive learning, our model could be further extended to make decisions about who to learn from based on perceived expertise or success\,---\,a capacity known as prestige-based social learning \citep{kendal2018social, schultner2024feature}.
+Future work could also investigate how different LLM families behave within our framework in their dual roles as advice generators (speakers) and approximations of human speakers (speaker models).
+Because our method uses LLMs both to produce pedagogical messages and to evaluate the likelihood of human-written advice, comparing families with different inductive biases could reveal how model-specific language priors shape both message interpretation and learning outcomes.

+From an artificial intelligence perspective, an important direction for future work is extending this framework to real-world, continuous, and more complex environments.
+Doing so will require advances in program synthesis, scalable probabilistic inference, and hardware capable of performing inference over rich, unstructured programming languages such as Python \citep{tang2024worldcoder, lehrach2025code}.
+This is an active and rapidly growing area of research,\footnote{e.g., see recent \href{https://genjax.gen.dev/index.html}{library} scaling probabilistic programming with GPUs via Jax.} with significant investment and recent progress in LLM-driven code generation and executable world modeling \citep{cusumano2019gen, lew2023sequential, loula2025syntactic}.
+Although this may seem challenging, humans routinely construct rich executable models in code\,---\,physical engines, video game environments, simulation of complex systems\,---\,which allow them to reason about highly complex processes, explore counterfactual scenarios, and deepen their understanding of the world.
+These practices illustrate the feasibility and potential benefits of scaling program-like world models to richer domains.